A young Black woman in a wheelchair and an older Black woman sitting on a bench in the park. They are laughing together.

 Liquid formulations contain sorbitol and saccharin, while the syrup additionally contains sugar and should be avoided if you have diabetes.

-You may feel sleepy, confused or dizzy when you start taking valproate, which may affect your concentration when doing things like driving a car or riding a bike.
-It might be best to stop driving, riding a bike or doing anything that requires a lot of focus for the first few days, until you know how it affects you.
+It might be best to stop driving, riding a bike or doing anything that requires a lot of focus for the first few days or weeks until you know how it affects you.

-You must tell the DVLA if you have bipolar disorder or any other mental health condition that could affect your driving.
-You can be fined up to £1,000 if you do not tell DVLA about a medical condition that affects your driving.
-You may also be prosecuted if you are involved in an accident as a result.
+You must tell The DVLA (Driver and Vehicle Licensing Agency) if you have bipolar disorder, schizophrenia, schizoaffective disorder or other mental health conditions that could affect your driving.
+You can be fined if you do not tell The DVLA about a medical condition that affects your driving and may be prosecuted if you are involved in an accident as a result.

 Pregnancy